abloomston/workwithme.guide-abloomston/index.md

 ## Receiving Feedback & Recognition

-Airbnb colleagues: Reflektive is a great place for appreciation/recognition.
+**Airbnb colleagues**: Reflektive is a great place for appreciation/recognition.
 You can also submit feedback (compliments, suggestions, criticisms, and advice) to my manager using [this form](https://goo.gl/forms/QpKqSKlpLiWh0K3N2).

 * I prefer when others **ask permission** before giving feedback.
 This helps me to prepare for potential criticism, and gives me the choice to defer it if I'm not in a good place to receive it.
 * I prefer to receive criticism **in private** and with **concrete examples** of where I could have done better—these help anchor me in the facts, rather than my emotions. *I appreciate and value this feedback, and can’t get enough of it.*